Cpierse/lol_champ_recs/README.md

 ### Other notes
 - The last section of champAnalysis.py is for the general analysis of  game data.
 Feel free to comment and ignore this section.
 - sqlSave.py converts the saved game data from json to a sql database.
+- ipLogSummary.py reads a text file of ip addresses and counts the number of times each unique address made a request.